Articles on: Best Practices

 • Strategic considerations (pricing concerns, negotiation angles)

-Why it matters: notes preserve decision logic and make handoffs or revisits effortless.
+Why it matters: Notes preserve decision logic and facilitate seamless handoffs or revisits.

 5. Archive completed portfolios intentionally

-Finished work should be closed—not cluttering your active space.
+Completed work should be organized, not cluttering your active space.

 Best practice: